 2. The staff of the Coachella Exhibition believe it is important to uphold standards set by PSA and by the Exhibition

 so that an entrant does not gain an unfair advantage over other entrants.

 Judges, of course, may be wrong in their evaluation.
 So, within a period of time specified in the scorecard, the

-entrant of a DQed image is given the opportunity to provide a raw image original capture of that image along with other information as to why the entrant believes the image has been
+entrant of a DQed image is given the opportunity to provide an original capture (preferably a RAW image) of that image along with other information as to why the entrant believes the image has

 However, if the entrant does not respond within the specified timeframe with convincing information and if manipulation

-or other potential ethical violations are involved - particularly in any of the reality-based divisions - Coachella, at its discretion when considering the circumstances, may
+or other potential ethical violations are involved - particularly in any of the reality-based divisions - the Coachella Exhibition, at its discretion when considering the

 circumstances, may forward the image and the alleged violation to PSA authorities for consideration of malpractice by the entrant.

 (updated May 23, 2022 to include provision for Original Capture).